 Wire photo from the archives of the S.P.H.S.©

 A 134-ft gash, ten feet in width, was torn in the vessel's hull on the starboard side although the inner hull was only slightly penetrated.
 Even so, it was necessary to beach her in 25-ft of water off Fidalgo Island to prevent her sinking in deep water.
-Following temporary repairs, she was towed to the Todd Seattle Yard for dry docking and major repairs."
+Following temporary repairs, she was towed to the Todd Seattle Yard for dry docking and major repairs.
+The litigation was lengthy."

 Above text from the H.W.
 McCurdy's Marine History of the PNW.
 Newell, Gordon.
 Superior.(1966)